 A staffer for Arizona Sen. Jeff Flake flagged “suspicious letters” at the freshman Republican’s Phoenix office, Flake spokeswoman Genevieve Rozansky said in a statement, but “no dangerous material was detected in the letters.”

-Phoenix Fire Department spokesman Jonathan Jacobs said the envelope contained some type of powder.
-The person who initially found the envelope is being treated at a Phoenix-area hospital for a pre-existing condition and stress from the event, and others in the immediate vicinity were examined as well.
+Phoenix Fire Department spokesman Jonathan Jacobs said the envelope contained a powder.
+The person who found the envelope was being treated at a Phoenix-area hospital for a pre-existing condition and stress from the event, and others in the immediate vicinity were examined as well.

-In a statement issued Wednesday, the FBI said it has no indication of a connection between the tainted letters and Monday's bombings at the finish line of the Boston Marathon.
-But the discoveries further heightened security concerns at a time when Congress is considering politically volatile legislation to toughen gun laws and reform the immigration system.
+In a statement issued Wednesday, the FBI said it has no indication of a connection between the letters and Monday’s bombings at the finish line of the Boston Marathon.

 White House spokesman Jay Carney said the president had been briefed on the letters.